[Updated on December 15, 2020 with the latest rates.]

-If you decide to move, the actual process for moving the account is quite simple, although you are limited to only one move in rolling 12 months.
-I moved a 529 plan account before.
+If you decide to move a 529 plan account, the logistics are quite simple, although you are limited to only one move in every rolling 12 months.
 See Rollover a 529 Account From One Plan To Another.

 Say No To Management Fees